-Target Populations Eligible to Receive ECM: ECM will be provided the following populations of focus:
+Target Populations Eligible to Receive ECM

+ECM will be provided the following populations of focus:

-- 1. Individuals and families that are experiencing homelessness AND have at least one complex physical, behavioral, or developmental health need with inability to successfully self-manage, for whom coordination of services would likely result in improved health outcomes and/or decreased utilization of high-cost services. - 2.
-Adults at risk for avoidable hospital or ED utilization: Adults with 5 or more emergency room visits in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence; And/or 3 or more unplanned hospital and/or short-term skilled nursing facility stays in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence.
+- 1. Individuals and families that are experiencing homelessness with inability to successfully self-manage, for whom coordination of services would likely result in improved health outcomes and/or decreased utilization of high-cost services. - 2.
+Adults at risk for avoidable hospital or ED utilization: Adults with 5 or more emergency room visits in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence; And/or 3 or more unplanned hospital and/or short-term skilled nursing facility stays in a six-month period that could have been avoided with appropriate outpatient care or improved treatment adherence. - 3.
+Children and Youth At Risk for Avoidable Hospital or ED Utilization: Children and youth who meet one or more of the following conditions: Three or more emergency room visits in a 12-month period that could have been avoided with appropriate outpatient care or improved treatment adherence; and/or Two or more unplanned hospital and/or short-term SNF stays in a 12-month period that could have been avoided with appropriate outpatient care or improved treatment adherence. - 4.
+Adults with Serious Mental Illness and/or Substance Use Disorders: Adults who meet the eligibility criteria for participation in or obtaining services through: